Your Student Support Officer is Kate Haley.

-Kate can provide advice on both pastoral and study skills related issues such as:
+Kate can give you advice on both study skills- and wellbeing-related issues, such as:

 Yes.
 There is a lot to take on board in postgraduate study, especially if you have come from employment and it is a long while since you studied.

-Find information for everything you need, from financial support and budgeting tips to health and wellbeing, we’ve got it covered.
+From information on financial support and budgeting tips to health and wellbeing, we’ve got it covered in our Student Hub.

 As a current student, you can use our Skills Online resource.